Deployment

 Cloudflare allows you to define additional environments for your Workers site.

-After adding a new environment to your wrangler.toml
+After adding a new environment to your wrangler.toml file:

 [env.staging]